-For this reason it is very difficult to determine a set of strategies that will help all those suffering from depression, but there are a few simple things that worth to remember the days when you feel depressed.
+Depression is not easy.
+Telling no to depression requires a lot of strength and great courage.
+Here are a few simple things that worth to remember the days when you feel depressed.

 1. Your self-esteem plays a crucial role.